kubernetes/community/governance.md

 There are many ways to participate and contribute.
 We value all forms of constructive contributions, no matter how small, even if not explicitly described below.

+It is intended that contributors have the opportunity to grow in responsibilities, privileges, and authority corresponding to the scope, quality, quantity, and duration of their contributions.

 Roles that are currently assumed by project participants are described below.